-Together with your peers, you will participate in either a Supreme Court (law) or Criminal Minds (forensics) simulation.
+Together with your peers, you'll participate in either a Supreme Court (law) or Investigative (CSI) simulation.

-In the Supreme Court simulation, you will re-create an actual United States Supreme Court Case to learn about the importance of case law precedence and how to use
+In the Supreme Court simulation, you'll re-create an actual United States Supreme Court Case to learn about the importance of case law precedence and how to use

 it to form and support a legal argument.
-During this exciting simulation, you will take on the role of a justice, a lawyer for the petitioner, or a lawyer
+During this exciting simulation, you'll take on the role of a justice, a lawyer for the petitioner, or a lawyer

 for the respondent and work with a team of your peers to identify areas to strengthen your case.
-You will apply your legal knowledge to prepare written and
+You'll apply your legal knowledge to prepare written and

-In the Criminal Minds simulation, you will learn about the important disciplines in the investigation process, such as forensic artistry and criminal profiling.
-You will complete facial composite sketches, analyze evidence, examine a simulated crime scene, and interview witnesses while assembling a case file on a potential suspect.
+During the Investigative simulation, you'll learn about the important disciplines in the investigation process, such as forensic artistry, police interviews, and criminal profiling.
+You'll complete facial composite sketches, analyze evidence, examine a simulated crime scene, and interview witnesses while assembling a case file on a potential suspect.
 Through this simulation, you'll learn about the reliability of eyewitnesses and how to reconstruct a crime scene's sequence of events with some of the same technology utilized by police departments and law enforcement teams.

 From Crime Scene to Trial

-roles in a fraud case, including witnesses and attorneys, and use your legal and forensic science skills to examine each component of the case and
+roles in a homicide case, including witnesses and attorneys, and use your legal and investigative skills to examine each component of the case and

 formulate viable theories and scenarios.
-If you are a part of the CSI teams, you'll conduct hair and fiber analysis, indented handwriting analysis, ink analysis, and
+If you are a part of the CSI teams, you'll conduct hair and fiber analysis, indented handwriting and

-fingerprint analysis, bloodstain pattern analysis, and laboratory analysis to critically examine and determine how each component of a case builds and progresses to a provable conclusion.
+fingerprint analysis, bloodstain pattern analysis, and laboratory analysis to critically examine and determine how each piece of a case builds on the others and progresses to a provable conclusion.
 If you are a part of the legal teams, you'll study legal briefs and use the information gained

-during analysis, you will take on the role of expert witness or attorney and present your case to a jury.
+during the analysis and take on the role of an attorney for the defendant or the prosecution and present your case to a jury.